tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   network byte order from the time of ticket issuance.
   Servers MUST NOT use any value greater than 604800 seconds (7 days).
-  The value of zero indicates that the ticket should be discarded immediately.
+  The value of zero indicates that the ticket should be discarded immediately fater use.
 Clients MUST NOT use tickets for longer than 7 days after issuance, regardless of the ticket_lifetime, and MAY delete tickets earlier based on local policy.
 A server MAY treat a ticket as valid for a shorter period of time than what is stated in the